Pmacdon15/Pmacdon15/README.md

 # What I Bring to the Table
 With a strong command of React and web application development, I'm confident in my ability to deliver high-quality solutions.
 I'm passionate about collaborating with others and contributing to innovative projects.
-Feel free to connect with me on [Your LinkedIn/Portfolio] to explore potential collaboration opportunitie

 # Technical Skills:
  - Windows Forms and C#